silnrsi/font-ruwudu/documentation/source/productsite/announcement.md

 - Split Alkalami Light font v 1.300 into a new typeface called Ruwudu.
 Version history is available in the Alkalami font package.
 - Removed non Unicode compliant solutions
 - Removed unnecessary swash glyphs
-- Updated behavior for initial forms of sad, dad and meem followed by hah-like characters to be "flat" instead of stacked

 Both desktop and web fonts are provided in a single, all-platforms package on the [Download Page](https://software.sil.org/ruwudu#download).

 #### Known issues